wordofwarning/wordofwarning.org/coronavirus/index.md

 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values

 ---
+##### *Last updated on 17 March 2020 at 2.45pm*

-In light of the <a href="http://www.gov.uk/government/publications/covid-19-guidance-on-social-distancing-and-for-vulnerable-people/guidance-on-social-distancing-for-everyone-in-the-uk-and-protecting-older-people-and-vulnerable-adults" target="_blank">UK Government's advice (*published 16 March*)</a> we are working with our partners + host venues to make appropriate changes to our [Spring 2020 Performance Programme](/current/2020-springsummer) during the Coronavirus (COVID-19) outbreak.<br>*Please note — last updated on 17 March 2020 at 2.30pm.*
+In light of the <a href="http://www.gov.uk/government/publications/covid-19-guidance-on-social-distancing-and-for-vulnerable-people/guidance-on-social-distancing-for-everyone-in-the-uk-and-protecting-older-people-and-vulnerable-adults" target="_blank">UK Government's advice (*published 16 March*)</a> we are working with our partners + host venues to make appropriate changes to our [Spring 2020 Performance Programme](/current/2020-springsummer) during the Coronavirus (COVID-19) outbreak.
+In light of this advice, <a href="http://officiallondontheatre.com/coronavirus-information" target="_blank">SOLT + UK Theatre venues have closedhere</a>.
 <hr>
 ##### [19-21 March | *IDOL* by Jamal Gerald](/current/2020-springsummer/gerald)
 Royal Exchange Theatre's <a href="http://www.royalexchange.co.uk/coronavirus" target="_blank">Coronavirus information page (*updates automatically*)</a>.